Coping with loss and grief

 Carl Jung said that it is our losses that shape us, and losing somebody we love is one of the most traumatic experiences we have in life.

-Often people ask me what they can do in order to feel better, or to get rid of the feelings of sadness and loss.
-With most problems in life there is something we can DO, but with grief all we can do is to try not to block out the sad feelings and to let ourselves feel it.
-This may not sound like much, but it can really help to spend time talking about your loved one with people that you trust, and let yourself feel the upset.
+Often people ask me what they can do in order to feel better or to get rid of the feelings of sadness and loss.
+With most problems in life there is something we can do, but with grief, all we can do is to try not to block out the sad feelings and to let ourselves feel it.
+This may not sound like much, but it can really help to spend time talking about your loved one with people that you trust, and let yourself feel upset.

 People push their feelings away, often because of the fear that their feelings will overwhelm them, and they won't be able to cope.
 These are understandable fears when someone is faced with a big loss because it does feel overwhelming, and it can be hard to imagine how life will ever be the same again.